nivibalu/ExData_Plotting1/README.md

 #Exploratory Data Analysis

 This is my repository for the Coursera's course "Exploratory Data Analysis".
-Currently there are 8 files for the Course Project 1: 4 png pictures and 4 scripts to generate each.
+Currently there are 8 files for the Course Project 1: 4 png pictures (uploaded onto imgur, as I couldn't figure out how to upload the pictures directly onto github) and 4 scripts to generate each.

 To run this script you need to to the following: